mvwater/mvwater-cs/README.md

 ## Installation

 No installation required.
-You may run the `.exe` file inside of the debug folder, which will remained tracked with daily builds.
+You may run the `.exe` file inside of the `/bin/Debug/` folder, which will remained tracked with daily builds.
+Do not edit the `.config` or `pdb` files.

 As it stands, the program is still too small to warrant adaptation for an installer.
 As it gains heft, installation may be transitioned to an open-source installer.